Chemical computer: Current research

 In 1989 it was demonstrated how light-sensitive chemical reactions could perform image processing.
 This led to an upsurge in the field of chemical computing.

 Andrew Adamatzky at the University of the West of England has demonstrated simple logic gates using reaction–diffusion processes.
 Furthermore, he has theoretically shown how a hypothetical "2+ medium" modelled as a cellular automaton can perform computation.
 Adamatzky was inspired by a theoretical article on computation by using balls on a billiard table to transfer this principle to the BZ-chemicals and replace the billiard balls with waves: if two waves meet in the solution, they create a third wave which is registered as a 1.
-He has tested the theory in practice and is working to produce some thousand chemical versions of logic gates to create a chemical pocket calculator.

 One of the problems with the present version of this technology is the speed of the waves; they only spread at a rate of a few millimeters per minute.
 According to Adamatzky, this problem can be eliminated by placing the gates very close to each other, to make sure the signals are transferred quickly.
 Another possibility could be new chemical reactions where waves propagate much faster.

 In 2014, a chemical computing system was developed by an international team headed by the Swiss Federal Laboratories for Materials Science and Technology (Empa).
 The chemical computer used surface tension calculations derived from the Marangoni effect using an acidic gel to find the most efficient route between points A and B, outpacing a conventional satellite navigation system attempting to calculate the same route.

 In 2015, Stanford University graduate students created a computer using magnetic fields and water droplets infused with magnetic nanoparticles, illustrating some of the basic principles behind a chemical computer.

 In 2015, University of Washington students created a programming language for chemical reactions (originally developed for DNA analysis).

 In 2017, researchers at Harvard University patented a chemical Turing machine that operated using the non-linear dynamics of the Belousov–Zhabotinsky reaction.
 The system that they developed is capable of recognizing a Chomsky type-1 language using Gibbs free energy considerations.
 This work was subsequently published in 2019, including systems for Chomsky type-2 and type-3 languages.

 In 2020, University of Glasgow researchers created a chemical computer using 3D-printed parts and magnetic stirrers in order to control the oscillations of BZ medium.
 In doing so, they were able to compute binary logic gates, and perform pattern recognition.